Q: What is the size of the student body?

 Q: How do I apply as a high school senior?

-A: You must submit official high school transcript(s), along with your first quarter senior grades.
+A: You must submit official high school transcript(s).
+First quarter grades may be required for some students.
 Additionally, you must submit scores from the SAT I or the ACT (American College Test), a letter of recommendation from a guidance counselor or teacher, an essay (topic of your choice) and the $40 application fee.
-Engineering students should submit a letter from a math or science teacher.

 Q: How would I apply as a transfer student?